Climate Justice Movement Chaplaincy

 - Agree on an embodied practice to use during the action itself

-- Choose a “spiritual anchor” – a person who can lead the practices and remind you of the phrase
+- Choose a “spiritual anchor” – a person who can lead the practices

 - Receive a blessing for the group and the action